 When real estate markets cool down, inventory typically increases, and the number of buyers decreases.
 Slowing market conditions make it more difficult to sell homes, yet some sales still take place.

 Why do some homes get offers while others sit on the market?
 The answer may have very little to do with the home itself, as many real estate agents might claim.
 In some cases, it lies within the poor quality of the marketing efforts.

 The following mistakes get repeated over and over by both sellers and agents—don't let them happen to you.

 Uploading Poorly-Taken Photographs Online

-Pictures speak volumes and are noticed before the written word.
+Pictures speak volumes and often get noticed before the written word.
 Since it's the first thing a potential buyer will see, why leave a bad first impression?
 The job of a photo is to entice the buyer to want to see more of the home in person.
-It should not give the buyer a reason to cross the home off her list.
-Don't publish photos like these:

-- Pictures too dark with drapes / blinds closed
+- Dark photos with the room's drapes or blinds closed

 - Photos turned sideways